Radhakunda

 23. Bhajan kutir of Srila Jiva Goswami

-Radhakunda.
-Even though Raghunatha dasa Goswami was the
+Even though Raghunatha dasa Goswami was the inspiration and spiritual

-the land, oversaw the excavation and managed the work.
-He
+who actually purchased the land, oversaw the excavation and managed

-also made sure that Raghunatha was properly taken care of
+the work.
+He also made sure that Raghunatha was properly taken care

 Radha and Krsna, he had practically no perception of worldly affairs.